Haruka Umesaki: Other Japanese promotions (2019–present)

-World Wonder Ring Stardom (2022)
+World Wonder Ring Stardom (2022–present)

 Umesaki competed in several of World Wonder Ring Stardom's major events.
 She made her first appearance at Stardom New Blood 1 on March 11, 2022, where she teamed up with Nanami in a losing effort against Oedo Tai's Starlight Kid and Ruaka.
 She competed in a Cinderella Rumble match on the second night of the Stardom World Climax 2022 from March 27, match won by Mei Suruga and also involving notable opponents such as Unagi Sayaka, Mina Shirakawa, Lady C, Saki Kashima and many others.

+From 2023, Umesaki wrestled under a new ring name Karma (stylized in all caps).
+On March 25, 2023, at New Blood Premium, Karma alongside Starlight Kid, now known as Bloody Fate, defeated God's Eye (Mirai and Tomoka Inaba) in the finals of an eight-team tournament to become the inaugural New Blood Tag Team Champions.
+At New Blood 11 on September 29, Bloody Fate lost the New Blood Tag Team Championship to wing★gori.